 4. Prepare for Success

 Be sure not to run out, but know when to quit.
 Keep some ice and pre-mixed lemonade cool inside a portable cooler and replenish often.
 Slice some fresh lemon and display your lemonade in a clear pitcher to increase visual appeal.
 Wait to add ice to the glass until you serve it, so your lemonade doesn't get watered down.
 Bring a money box to collect payment and have exact change ready.
 Bring a trash can or recycle bin with you and keep them near by.
 Don't forget the cups!
 Recognize when your kids are no longer having fun or crowds have died down and pack it in for the day.
 See how much you can sell before noon.
 Or pack up and celebrate once you sell 50 glasses.
-Think about what you plan to do with the profits.
 A goal is a great way to stay motivated.